Advertisement

 Fact: Commercial pools may contain up to 20 gallons of urine.

-Researchers estimate the typical backyard pool contains about 2 gallons of urine as well.
+Researchers also estimate that the typical backyard pool contains about 2 gallons of urine, as well.
 To measure the amount, scientists from the University of Alberta recorded the quantity of a common artificial sweetener, Ace-K (acesulfame potassium) in 31 pools in two cities.
 Ace-K is found in many foods, and most of it leaves the body through urine, making it a good proxy for measuring urine.

 Before you take a tinkle during family swim, know your pee won’t just disappear, and it’s not totally harmless.
 When pool water mixes with urine, it creates a pungent chlorine smell, which can make breathing difficult for people with asthma and other respiratory conditions.
 It also produces chemical byproducts that, in large quantities, are potentially harmful.